Hydols/Hythoria/README.md

 # Hythoria
-The main core of this server
+Hythoria is the main core of Hydols, but it is discontinued.

+Do not use this on production servers.